shubham88fru/learning-redis/README.md

 ZINCRBY products 15 keyboard # Adjust a member's score by the given amount.
 In this case, increment `keyboard`'s score by 15 in the `products` sorted set.

 ZRANGE products 15 1 2 # Retrieve a range of members and (optionally) scores (by Adding WITHSCORES at the end).
 In this case, get all members (not the scores) in range (index) 1 to 2.

+# Sort command operates on `members` not the `score`.
+# Confusingly, the Sort command refers to these members as
+# 'scores' (not members).
+# SORT command works on Sets, Sorted Sets and Lists only.

+SORT books:likes ALPHA # Sort the sorted set `books:likes` by the members lexicographically.
+SORT books:likes BY books:*->year # Sort by.
+SORT books:likes BY books:*->year GET books:*->title GET books:*->year
+SORT books:likes BY nosort GET # GET books:*->title GET books:*->year # No sorting.
+Just Join.
 ```